-Non-curricular sponsored student groups organized for religious, political, or philosophical reasons must comply with Board Policy 5510.
+Non-curricular student groups organized for religious, political, or philosophical reasons must comply with Board Policy 5510.
 Such groups may meet during non-instructional hours with prior permission from the building principal.
-The application for permission may be obtained in the office.
-The application must verify that the activity is being initiated by students, attendance is voluntary, that no school staff person is actively involved in the event during contracted time, that the event will not interfere with school activities and that non-school persons do not play a regular role in the event.

-Membership in any fraternity, sorority, or any other secret society as prescribed by law is not permitted.
+The application for permission can be obtained from the Principal.
+The application must verify that students initiate the activity, attendance is voluntary, the event will not interfere with school activities and that non-school persons do not play a regular role in the event.
+School rules will apply regarding behavior and equal opportunity to participate.
+Membership in any fraternity, sorority or any other secret society as proscribed by law is not permitted.
 All groups must comply with school rules and must provide equal opportunity to participate.
-Non-curricular organizations may not use the name of the school or school mascot.
+Use of the school name or school mascot is not allowed by any non-district organization.